gigasquid/gigasquid.github.io/source/_posts/2016-07-17-genetic-programming-with-clojure-dot-spec.markdown

 {% img http://c1.staticflickr.com/9/8815/28320682816_44780d1b75.jpg %}

-[Clojure.spec](http://blog.cognitect.com/blog/2016/5/23/introducing-clojurespec) is a cool new library for Clojure that enables you to write specifications for your program.
+[Clojure.spec](http://blog.cognitect.com/blog/2016/5/23/introducing-clojurespec) is a new library for Clojure that enables you to write specifications for your program.
 In an earlier [post](http://gigasquidsoftware.com/blog/2016/05/29/one-fish-spec-fish/), I showed off some of it's power to generate test data from your specifications.
 It's a pretty cool feature.
 Given some clojure.spec code, you can generate sample data for you based off of the specifications.
 But what if you could write a program that would _generate_ your clojure.spec program based off of data so that you could generate more test data?

 ## Genetic programming

 Here is where we embark for fun.
 We are going to use genetic programming to generate clojure.spec _creatures_ that contain a program.
-Through a successive generations, those creatures will breed, mutate, and evolve to fit the data that we are going to give it.
-Going with our creature theme, we're going to say that it _eats_ a sequence of data like this
+Through successive generations, those creatures will breed, mutate, and evolve to fit the data that we are going to give it.
+Going with our creature theme, we can say that it _eats_ a sequence of data like this

 ```clojure
 ["hi" true 5 10 "boo"]